 Depends on who you ask.
-Some want bigger, more exciting cities like Baltimore and Frederick, while others want peace and quiet like in Fruitland and Poolesville, thank you very much.
+Some want bigger, more exciting cities like Baltimore and Frederick, while others want peace and quiet like in Poolesville and Cheste, thank you very much.

 But today we’re going to put opinions aside and just look at the cold hard facts — over the past five years, which cities in Maryland have the grown the fastest.

-If you happen to be a resident of one of these communities, you’re probably not too surprised to find it on our list.
+If you happen to be a resident of Gaithersburg, you’re probably not too surprised to find it on our list.